scientific-python/cookie/docs/pages/tutorials/test.md

   monolithic, multi-step tests fails, it’s difficult to figure out why.
 - When comparing floating-point numbers (as opposed to integers) you should not test for exact equality.
 Use `numpy.allclose()`, which checks for equality within a (configurable) tolerance.
-Numpy provides several testing utilities, which should always be used when testing numpy arrays.
+NumPy provides several testing utilities, which should always be used when testing NumPy arrays.
 - The names of all test modules and functions must begin with `test`.
   (Otherwise, they will not be picked up by the automatic test-running we will be using below.)